-The Appalachian State University Counseling and Psychological Services Center is offering three doctoral internship positions in health service psychology annually (August 1--July 31).
-The internship program in Health Service Psychology is accredited by the Commission on Accreditation of the American Psychological Association (APA).
+The Appalachian State University Counseling and Psychological Services Center offers three full-time doctoral internship positions in health service psychology annually (August 1--July 31).
+The internship program in Health Service Psychology is accredited by the Commission on Accreditation of the American Psychological Association.*

-The Counseling and Psychological Services Center clinical staff is a multidisciplinary team comprised of psychologists, staff counselors, a referral coordinator, three doctoral psychology interns, two post-graduate residents, a varying number of practicum students and Master's level externs.
-The Center is also accredited by the International Association of Counseling Services (IACS), and is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC), and the Association of Counseling Center Training Agencies (ACCTA).
+The Counseling and Psychological Services Center clinical staff is a multidisciplinary team comprised of psychologists, staff counselors, a referral coordinator, three doctoral psychology interns, two post-graduate residents, a varying number of practicum students and externs, and a varying number of adjunct staff.
+The Center is also accredited by the International Association of Counseling Services (IACS) and is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC), and the Association of Counseling Center Training Agencies (ACCTA).

 There is a commitment to the concept of excellence in training within an active service-oriented agency.
-The Center is the only psychological service agency on campus and provides a full range of services to the University community.
+The Center is the only psychological service agency for students housed on campus and provides a wide range of services to the University community.

-Interns will have the opportunity to receive a minimum of three hours per week of individual supervision from licensed psychologists as they engage in individual, group, and couples therapy, outreach, consultation, psychoeducational workshops, crisis intervention, intake interviewing, assessment, career counseling, supervision and training of Master's level trainees and paraprofessionals, referral services, evaluation, and program development.
+Interns will have the opportunity to receive a minimum of three hours per week of individual supervision from licensed psychologists as they engage in individual, group, and couples therapy, outreach, consultation, psychoeducational workshops, crisis intervention, initial consultations, assessment, supervision and training of Master's-level trainees, referral services, evaluation, and program development.
 Counseling Center administration and research are optional opportunities.
 Interns will be provided two hours per week for research or to work on dissertations.